Zzeana/bumble-vibe-prototype/README.md

 ## Tool Selection & Justification

 **Tool:** Claude
-Claude was selected for this project due to its strength in design, figma plugin, and because of it's recommendation in the assignment.
+Claude is what I selected for this project due to its strength in design, figma plugin, and because of it's recommendation in the assignment.
 This project prioritizes interaction design, system states, and two-sided user flows, which aligns well with Claude’s capabilities.
 The Impeccable framework will be incorporated as the prototype evolves to support design quality.

 ## Project Definition
 https://docs.google.com/document/d/1bgU5OoQh39YoqN8kAReQpXHXZ4TBtOllaT_AcmuBx_s/edit?usp=sharing